 1590s, "to overhang," also "to provide with shelves," probably a back-formation from shelves, plural of shelf (n.1).
-Meaning "put on a shelf" first recorded 1650s; metaphoric sense of "lay aside, dismiss" is from 1812.
+The meaning "put or lay on a shelf" is recorded by 1650s; the figurative or metaphoric sense of "lay aside as not needed, dismiss by neglect" is from 1812.
 Related: Shelved; shelving.

-"to slope gradually," 1610s, from Middle English shelven "to slope," from shelfe "grassy slope," a word related to shelf (n.1).
+"to slope gradually," 1610s, from Middle English shelven "to slope" (c.
+1400), which is probably more or less from shelfe "grassy slope," a word related to shelf (n.1).
 Related: Shelved; shelving.